 The ingredients in this recipe are a match made in food heaven!

-- Brie cheese: is absolutely perfect in this recipe!
+- Brie cheese: It’s absolutely perfect in this recipe!
 Brie cheese has a very subtle cheese flavor and is just ooey-gooey goodness when it’s melted.
 If you’ve never tried brie cheese, then you’re in for a real treat!